GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-generate-jira/index.md

 ## Code explanation with Gemini Code Assist

-Open file "`devai-api/app/routes.py`" and then right click anywhere in the file and select "`Gemini > Explain` `this"` from the context menu.
+Open file "`devai-api/app/routes.py`" and then right click anywhere in the file and select "`Gemini Code Assist > Explain this"` from the context menu.

 Review Gemini's explanation for the selected file.